RyuichiHashimoto/InputKey/ReadMe.md

 #### 1. What is the InputKey?

 The InputKey automatically input keys by using python 3.

-Please avoid routine work by using the program :)
+Please reduce routine work hours by using the program :)

-*I'm sorry, japanese comments is writtein in the program.
+*I'm sorry, japanese comments is writtein in this source code.
 So, you should erase these comments before running the program.

 #### 2. Needs to run

-Please install python 3.
-Moreover, you may need to install the "pyautgui" module.
+Please install python 3 with the "pyautgui" module.

 #### 3. How to use